 10. Indulge in a Spot of Carol Singing

 Christmas isn't Christmas without a bit of carol singing.
-Fill those lungs with fresh country air and scare the dogs by joining in 'Singing round the Christmas tree' outside the tithe barn in Bradford on Avon with Felicity Courage Youth Choir (4pm Sunday 23 December).
-All welcome.
+Fill those lungs with fresh country air and scare the dogs by joining in 'Singing round the Christmas tree' outside the tithe barn in Bradford on Avon (4-5pm 22nd December).

-For a warmer option, join Bradford Choral Society Concert (Friday 07 December 2018) for a Christmas concert featuring excerpts from Bach's Christmas Oratorio in Holy Trinity Church, Bradford on Avon.
+For a warmer option, join Bradford Choral Society Concert (7th and 8th December) for a Christmas concert featuring excerpts from Bach's Christmas Oratorio and traditional Christmas carols in Holy Trinity Church, Bradford on Avon.

-We do hope that we've inspired you with some ideas!
-The hotel is now full for Christmas itself, but if you fancy a pre or post-Christmas stay, when the hotel is decorated in all its finery, please let us know.
-We'd be happy to welcome you.
+We do hope that we've inspired you with some ideas.
+The hotel is nearly full for Christmas itself, but if you fancy a pre or post-Christmas stay, when the hotel is decorated in all its finery, please let us know.

 Stay on our Pre-Christmas Celebration Break and enjoy mulled wine and mincepies on arrival.
 When you're ready, we'll help to whizz you into the heart of Bath and the market with none of the traffic woes.
 Afterwards there's time to revive tired shopping legs in our spa - perhaps enjoy an Elemis treatment and relax in our warm indoor pool, sauna and steam room.
 The perfect pre-Christmas treat!